AdobeDocs/experience-manager-learn.pt-BR/help/forms/ic-web-channel-tutorial/partseven.md

 ---
-title: Adicionar conteúdo de texto e imagem ao documento do canal da Web
+title: Adicionar conteúdo de texto e imagem ao documento de canal da Web
 seo-title: Adding text and image content to web channel document
-description: Esta é a parte 7 de um tutorial em várias etapas para criar seu primeiro documento de comunicações interativas.
-Nessa parte, adicionaremos imagens e conteúdo de texto ao painel de cabeçalho.
+description: Esta é a parte 7 de um tutorial de várias etapas para criar seu primeiro documento de comunicações interativas.
+Nesta parte, adicionaremos imagens e conteúdo de texto ao painel do cabeçalho.
 seo-description: This is part 7 of a multi-step tutorial for creating your first interactive communications document.
 In this part, we will add images and text content to the header panel.
 uuid: 440f8b74-3be7-4e58-a46e-4110065b7705
 feature: Interactive Communication